Bound for Glory (2015)

 The 2015 Bound for Glory was a professional wrestling pay-per-view (PPV) event produced by Total Nonstop Action Wrestling (TNA).
 It took place on October 4, 2015 at the Cabarrus Arena in Concord, North Carolina.
 It was the eleventh event in the Bound for Glory chronology and the second and last pay-per-view event of 2015.

 Eight matches, one of which was a dark match, took place at the event.
-In the main event for the TNA World Heavyweight Championship, Matt Hardy defeated defending champion Ethan Carter III and Drew Galloway in his home state by pinning Galloway.
-His brother, Jeff, served as the guest referee.
+In the main event, Matt Hardy defeated defending champion Ethan Carter III and Drew Galloway in a triple threat match to win the TNA World Heavyweight Championship, in which Matt's brother,Jeff Hardy, was the special guest referee.
+In other prominent matches, Gail Kim defeated Awesome Kong to retain the TNA Knockouts Championship, Kurt Angle defeated Eric Young in a Career Threatening match, and in the opening contest, Tigre Uno defeated Andrew Everett, DJZ and Manik in a Fatal four-way match to retain the Impact X Division Championship.

 In October 2017, with the launch of the Global Wrestling Network, the event became available to stream on demand.